All right, news roundup and information overload hour.

 That's why.

-And this might not be fair to say, but you know, I always judge a man not by the car he drives or the house he lives in, but to me, One of the best biggest guides or judging a person is by his kids.
+And this might not be fair to say, but, you know, I always judge a man not by the car he drives or the house he lives in.

 And tell me Donald Trump's children ain't successful for their own right, not just because their last name is Trump.

-Look at Barron, Barron Trump.
+Look at Barron.

-Uh incredibly intelligent, incredibly bright.
+Incredibly intelligent, incredibly bright.

 You know, I think a strong father is pivotal for any child to emulate.

-That's that doesn't exist.
+That doesn't exist.

-If it does, tell me who it is, because I like to interview them.
+If it does, tell me who it is because I like to interview them.

-I mean that's sad to watch.
+I mean, that's sad to watch.

 I don't know if you have friends like that.

-You know they're good parents, you know they're good people, and their kids go down a tough road.
+And their kids go down a tough road.

-I know even Billy Graham's son Franklin, who I love Franklin Graham, he's he's one of the real deal Christians that I just admire.
+He's one of the real deal Christians that I just admire.

-This guy has an amazing organization, Samaritan's Purse, and all they do is raise money to help people around the world, and they they do it with perfection.
+This guy has an amazing organization, Samaritan's Purse, and all they do is raise money to help people around the world, and they do it with perfection.

-It's amazing what uh Samaritan's Purse does.
+It's amazing what Samaritan's Purse does.

 But he gave his father a run for his money.

-He was a pain in the neck growing up, and he's the first to admit it.
+He was a pain in the neck growing up.

-I'm like, I would ask him and joke with him and say, Why'd you do that to your poor father?
+I'm like, I would ask him and joke with him and say, why'd you do that to your poor father?

-And he smiles and he laughs and he goes, I know I was awful.
+And he smiles and he laughs.

-Um, but was I in a lot of ways, so I was just as guilty as he was.
+So I was just as guilty as he was.

-But I I'm just saying to everybody who wants to judge Donald Trump's character, his children should bring about a different side of recognizing character and what it is.
+Yes, but I'm just saying to everybody who wants to judge Donald Trump's character, his children should bring about a different side of recognizing character and what it is.

-You know, I know I have known Donald Trump long before he even really considered getting into politics.
+You know, I know, I have known Donald Trump long before he even really considered getting into politics.

 There's a side of him I wish he'd show more often.

-And that that side of him is ex if if you sat with him and and ate dinner with this guy, you would be mesmerized by his wicked sense of humor, his incredible um uh knowledge on on pretty much any subject, his ability to communicate, his his he's generous to a fault.
+And that side of him is if you sat with him and ate dinner with this guy, you would be mesmerized by his wicked sense of humor, his incredible knowledge on pretty much any subject, his ability to communicate.

 I've witnessed it up front.

-And I began to realize, wow, deep down this guy is a conservative, and yeah, he played the game in New York so he could keep his workers working and keep putting up buildings and getting permits.
+And yeah, he played the game in New York so he could keep his workers working and keep putting up buildings and getting permits.

-Uh and that's the way it works in New York.
+And that's the way it works in New York.

 If you don't play that game, you're never putting up a building anywhere.